Classy-Bear/home-asset-managment/README.md

 ## Project Structure

-The project follows a clean architecture approach:
+The project follows a domain-driven design with a clear separation of concerns:

-- `/lib/domain`: Contains the core business logic, models, and repository interfaces
+- `/lib/domain/`: Contains the core business logic and models
+  - `/models/`: Data models like Home and Asset using Freezed for immutability
+  - `/repositories/`: Repository interfaces defining the data access contracts

-- `/lib/data`: Implements the repositories defined in the domain layer
+- `/lib/data/`: Implements the repositories defined in the domain layer
+  - `/repositories/`: Contains implementations like InMemoryHomeRepository

+- `/lib/cubits/`: State management using the Bloc/Cubit pattern
+  - `/home/`: Manages state for home listing and operations
+  - `/home_form/`: Manages state for home creation/editing forms

+- `/lib/modules/`: UI components organized by feature
+  - `/screens/`: Main screens like HomeListScreen and HomeFormScreen
-- `/lib/presentation`: Contains the UI components (screens, widgets) and BLoC state management
+  - `/widgets/`: Reusable UI components

-- `/lib/core`: Houses utilities and shared functions
+- `/lib/router.dart`: Application routing using Go Router
+- `/lib/main.dart`: Entry point of the application

 ## Design Choices & Trade-offs

 ### State Management
-I chose the BLoC pattern for state management as it provides a clear separation of concerns, making the codebase more maintainable and testable.
-Flutter_bloc provides a concise API for implementing the pattern.
+The application uses the Bloc/Cubit pattern for state management, providing a clear separation of concerns and making the codebase more maintainable and testable.
+Flutter_bloc provides a concise API for implementing this pattern.

+### Model Implementation
+Models are implemented using Freezed for immutability, which provides:
+- Immutable data structures
+- Built-in equality checks
+- Serialization/deserialization (toJson/fromJson)
+- Pattern matching with copyWith functionality

+### Form Validation
+Formz is used for form validation, providing a structured approach to input validation and form state management.

+### Navigation
+Go Router is used for declarative routing, supporting deep linking and nested navigation with a clean API.

 ### Data Storage
-For this implementation, I used in-memory storage with predefined assets.
+For this implementation, an in-memory repository is used with predefined assets.
 In a production environment, this would be replaced with a persistent storage solution (SQLite, Firestore, etc.).

 ### UI/UX
-I prioritized a clean, intuitive interface using Material 3 design principles.
-The app includes features like:
+The application follows Material 3 design principles with a clean, intuitive interface including:
 - Slidable list items for quick actions
 - Visual categorization of assets by type
 - Search functionality for asset selection